rvpanoz/luna/README.md

 npm desktop manager for handling npm packages.
 Supported platforms: OS X Windows and Linux.
 Build on <code>Electron</code>

+**I am working on the new release with many extra features, new design and yarn support! - stay tuned**

 ## Features

 * Manage global packages